Yinon-BD/ExtensionRisk/readme.md

 ## ⚠️ Limitations

 - Risk score depends on metadata alone — actual source code is not analyzed
-- User cannot use the extension without his own OpenAI API key
+- User must provide a personal OpenAI API key
 - Quality and consistency of assessment depends on metadata availability

 ---